 Where to Stay in Ushuaia

-Ushuaia has a variety of accommodation at every price level.
+Ushuaia has a variety of accommodations at every price level, from luxury resorts to hostels with dorms and private rooms.
 Be sure to book in advance, especially if you’re visiting during high season (December to February).

 I stayed at Hotel Los Acebos, which was the included hotel for my Quark Expeditions cruise.
 This was a very nice, very comfortable hotel — and the views were phenomenal — but I didn’t like staying so far from town.
 There were free shuttles, but only a few per day, so I had to pay around $10 each way for a taxi.
 Next time I’d choose an Ushuaia hotel right in town.

-The best luxury hotels in Ushuaia are located far enough outside town, but the majority of other Ushuaia hotels are located in town.
+The best high-end hotels in Ushuaia are located far enough outside town, but the majority of other Ushuaia hotels are located in town.
 Here are some recommendations: